filemage/ibmcloud-schematics-filemage/README.md

 ## Getting support

 This product is provided and supported by [FileMage](https://www.filemage.io/).
-If you encounter any issues that require opening a support case email us at [filemage@support.com](mailto:filemage@support.com)
+If you encounter any issues that require opening a support case email us at [support@filemage.io](mailto:support@filemage.io).
+FileMage support is provided in English, during the hours 7am - 7pm Pacific time, Monday through Friday.